List of Misfits characters

 The British Channel 4 science fiction comedy-drama Misfits features a number of fictional characters.
 The main cast comprises five characters, while a number of additional characters support the show.
 The main cast originally consisted of Alisha Daniels (Antonia Thomas), Curtis Donovan (Nathan Stewart-Jarrett), Kelly Bailey (Lauren Socha), Nathan Young (Robert Sheehan), and Simon Bellamy (Iwan Rheon).
-After Sheenan (Nathan) left the role Rudy Wade (Joseph Gilgun) was introduced.
+After Sheehan (Nathan) left the role Rudy Wade (Joseph Gilgun) was introduced.
 Rheon (Simon) and Thomas (Alisha) departed their roles at the end of series 3.
 Seth (Matthew McNulty) is initially introduced as a guest character but later begins appearing in a recurring role.
 Jess (Karla Crome) and Finn (Nathan McMullen) join the cast in a main role at the beginning of series four.
 Supporting characters introduced have included Sally (Alex Reid), Pete (Michael Obiora), Superhoodie, Nikki (Ruth Negga), Shaun (Craig Parkinson) and Greg (Shaun Dooley).

+Cast table

 Main cast

 The initial five main characters are brought together when they are all sent to community service for various crimes.
 A storm occurs and the group are struck by it without any damage.
 They discover they each have a superpower, with the exception of Nathan, who does not find out his power until the finale of the first series.
 Their probation worker Tony is also affected by the storm and flies into a murderous rage.
 They kill Tony in self-defence.
 After this, the group go on to become more of a unit when further developments of how many other people who were affected by the storm comes to light.
 Rudy, Jess and Finn eventually join the group when they end up in community service, integrating with the group as the original members leave.